LeToNode/Play2.0-CN-doc/javaGuide/JavaRouting.md

 The Router can be used to generate a URL from within a Java call.
 So you’re able to centralize all your URI patterns in a single configuration file, and can be more confident when refactoring your application.

-For each Controller used in the routes file, the router will generate a "reverse Controller" in the `routes` package, having the same action methods with the same signature, but returning a `play.mvc.Call` instead of a `play.mvc.Result`.
+For each Controller used in the routes file, the router will generate a ‘reverse controller’ in the `routes` package, having the same action methods with the same signature, but returning a `play.mvc.Call` instead of a `play.mvc.Result`.

 The `play.mvc.Call` define an HTTP call, and provides both the HTTP method and the URI.